 Shotgun metagenomics is an alternative approach to amplicon sequencing that provides information at the genomic level, rather than for single loci such as 16S, 18S, and the fungal ITS region.
 In addition to providing finer resolution with respect to taxonomic classification, metagenomics provides functional data that allows for more comprehensive analyses of microbial communities.
 We are currently working to make available additional metagenomic tools in Qiita.
-Below we describe how to use Shogun to produce taxonomic profiles for shotgun metagenomic data, and then move to common downstream analyses of alpha- and beta-diversity.
+Below we describe how to use Woltka to produce taxonomic profiles for shotgun metagenomic data, and then move to common downstream analyses of alpha- and beta-diversity.

-Processing Shotgun Metagenomics Data¶
+Processing Shotgun Metagenomic Data¶

 Once the study has been created, click on the study name in the green banner to go to the study page.
 Click on ‘Upload Files’, and upload the contents of the shotgun data.

 Once the files are uploaded, click on ‘Sample Information’ on the left side of the screen and select the sample information file ‘qiita_shotgun_metagenomic_tutorial_sample_info.txt’ and click ‘Create’.

 Once complete, you may need to refresh your screen to see the added option of ‘Add New Preparation’.
 Click ‘Add New Preparation’ and give the preparation a name of your choosing.
 Select the prep info file, ‘qiita_shotgun-metagenomic_tutorial_prep_info.txt’, and select ‘metagenomic’ in the first drop-down menu, and ‘WGS’ (whole genome sequencing) in the second.
 Then click ‘Create New Preparation’.